Student Organization Frequently Asked Questions

 How do I go about setting up a Web site on myweb.nmu.edu for my student organization?

-In order to have an account on myweb, first the advisor of your student organization will have to email the Help Desk at email@example.com and request an e-mail account for your student organization.
+In order to have an account on myweb, the adviser of your student organization will have to email the Help Desk at email@example.com and request an e-mail account for your student organization.
 The e-mail account allows the student organization the same access to myweb for creating Web pages that an individual student/faculty/staff e-mail account allows.
 Once your group has an email account, you can access information about your web space at http://myuser.nmu.edu/user.
 For information on how to set up a web page, visit the Academic Computing Services homepage and click on "Services" in the left-hand column and then click on "My Web."

 There are instructions at myweb.nmu.edu for FTPing files to your site as well as other necessary configurations.